yassin-saleh/Blinkit-Analysis/README.md

 # 🛒 BlinkIT Grocery Data Analysis Project

-A complete data analysis project on BlinkIT's grocery data using SQL, Power BI, and Excel/CSV.
-This project aims to extract business insights from real-world grocery purchase data.
+A complete data analysis project on BlinkIT's grocery sales using a raw dataset (CSV), SQL for data exploration, and Power BI for visualization.
+The goal is to extract valuable business insights and present them in a clear, visual manner.

 ---